quicken/filefocus/README.md

 - Ask for confirmation before deleting a focus group.
 - When there is only one defined focus group, skip showing the focus group quick picker.
 - When there are no defined focus groups the add resource action will show a dialog and function as an "add focus group" action.

+### 1.1.0

+- Show a hint of the folder location for root items.
+Handy where multiple root items might have the same name.
+- Drag & Drop Support for Root Items between focus groups.

 ---